orklann/goagentfindip/README.md

 #NOTICE:

 1. If you don't want to scan all IPs, please delete some unwanted files in ippool folder, it will scan remain IPs.
-2. You may need modify "thread_number" value to control the ip number parallelly check, default: 100.
+2. You may need modify "thread_number" value, depending on your hardware, to control the ip number parallelly check, default: 100.
 3. If you can get IPs, you can ignore errors when you PRESS Ctrl+C
 4. Enjoy!